-Walthamstow: From Arts and Crafts to Craft Beer
+Walthamstow: From Monoux and Morris to Beer and Bacon Jam

-We start our walk at the teenage home of William Morris which has been transformed in recent years winning the Art Fund Museum of the Year 2013.
+We start our walk at the teenage home of William Morris which was later home to plagiarist and publisher Edward Lloyd who brought to us the tale of Sweeney Todd.
+Today Water House is home to the William Morris Gallery, Art Fund Museum of the Year 2013.

 Walthamstow has a great arts and music legacy which continues to this day with events, exhibitions and live performances and we will hear about some of the famous stars who have played here.
 We will also hear why the interior designer of the Granada Cinema was nicknamed “Come and Seduce me”.

 Our walk takes in a set of mews built by a local butcher/property developer, the theatre hidden within a school and a remnant from Robert Smirke’s General Post Office.